Vietnamese Cancer Awareness Research and Education Society

-History Of VN CARES
+About VN CARES

 In 2001, UC Davis undergraduates and medical students established the Vietnamese Cancer Awareness, Research and Education Society (VN CARES) in response to the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) report that revealed Vietnamese American women had the highest incidence rate of cervical cancer – five times greater than Caucasian women.
-VN CARES is a student-run organization that promotes cancer awareness and provides free cancer screenings to the underserved Vietnamese population.
+VN CARES is a non-profit student-run organization that promotes cancer awareness and provides free cancer screenings to the underserved Vietnamese population.

 1. Inform the community about the prevalent types of cancer that affect the target population – namely breast, cervical, and prostate cancer.

 2. Educate the community about the benefits of performing regular cancer screenings and the available cancer treatments.